Ling1304/NLP_Cyberbullying_Detection/README.md

 # Cyberbullying Detection and Classification in Tweets Using Suppor Vector Machine (SVM)
-This small project focuses on identifying and classifying instances of cyberbullying in tweets.
-Cyberbullying on social media platforms is a pervasive issue, with harmful impacts on individuals and communities.
-To address this, the project involves the following key steps:
+This project, completed as part of my university course on Natural Language Processing, focuses on detecting and categorizing instances of cyberbullying in tweets.
+Cyberbullying is a widespread issue on social media, with significant negative effects on individuals and communities.
+To tackle this problem, the project includes the following key steps:

 ## Data Preprocessing:
 Cleaning and preprocessing raw tweets to remove noise such as hashtags, mentions, and unnecessary symbols.